NYC Debt Defense & fALSE ADVERTISING Attorney

-Can a Debt Collector Place a Lien on my Home?
-Yes, Here's How.
+Can a Debt Collector Place a Lien on My Home?
+Yes, Here's How

 Yes.
 Creditors who have obtained judgments for unpaid debts can register these judgments to create liens against real property.
 This is a separate process from banks obtaining mortgage liens, which are agreed upon and established through contracts.